konrad/Introduction_to_the_Unix_Shell_for_biologists/Handout.md

     $ grep -i species origin_of_species.txt

-If you are only interested in the number of lines that match pattern use `-c`:
+If you are only interested in the number of lines that the match pattern use `-c`:

     $ grep -ic species origin_of_species.txt

-The program `tr` (translate) exchanges one character by another.
+The program `tr` (*translate*) exchanges one character by another.
 It reads from the standard input and perform the replacement.
-To direct the content of a file as standard input into a program `<` is used.
+To direct the content of a file as standard input into a program `<` is applied.
 Have quick look at the content of the file `DNA.txt`.

    $ cat DNA.txt

-We now want to replace the `T`s there with `U`s.
+We now want to replace the `T`s there by `U`s.
 For this we call:

    $ tr T U < unix_course_files/DNA.txt